 To quickly answer that question, let’s look at the Unit of Competency (UOC), a Certificate IV level fitness course is provided for a personal trainer.

 SISFFIT025 - Recognise the dangers of providing nutrition advice to clients

 SISFFIT026 - Support healthy eating through the Eat for Health Program

-The overview of a certificate 4 Personal Trainers scope of practice is working with low-risk clients.
+The overview of a Certificate IV in Fitness scope of practice is working with low-risk clients.
 With this in mind, the titles of the UOC provide a snapshot of the scope of practice when dealing with nutrition and dietary supplementation.
 If you want to know more about the scope, please see the links provided.

 To further add to my point of scope of practice as the climate is changing quickly with an increase of the population possessing intolerances to food and disease rates in general increasing across the board, I am concerned when I hear personal trainers providing services that are out of their scope of practice.
 Suggesting supplementation and specific macronutrients style diets, increase the risk of legality if a client has a negative experience or reaction is a risk I am not willing to take.
 With the number of legal cases increasing over the last decade against personal trainers, this trend is alarming in the fact that a good percentage of cases personal trainers are offering advice, services and products that are out of their scope of practice.
 On the other hand, I believe it is vital for a personal trainer to be aware of the supplements on the market.
 Having a general understanding of the benefits or harm, especially in the case of their clients taking dietary supplement(s).